Linguistic homeland: Na-Dené and Yeniseian

+Algic

 The Algic languages are distributed from the Pacific coast to the Atlantic coast of North America.
 It is suggested that Proto-Algic was spoken on the Columbia Plateau.
 From there, pre-Wiyot and pre-Yurok speakers moved southwest to the North Coast of California, while the pre-Proto-Algonquian speakers moved to the Great Plains, which was the center of dispersal of the Algonquian languages.